Some children who have additional support needs will need support from their school and from other services such as social work and the NHS.

 A young person aged 16 or over can make this request themselves.

-If you have any further questions or would like to request an assessment, please contact your school.
+If you have any further questions or would like to request an assessment, please contact your child's school.

 You can also refer to the Scottish Government's Coordinated Support Plan page.